 ltem In Current Plan?
 Needed in Update?
-Resource Transportation Element Do your street classifications have a category that prioritizes transit to improve speed and reliability?
-Metro Speed and Reliability Guidelines and Strategies Does your TIP/CIP use transit speed and reliability and safe access to transit as a factor in prioritization?
+Resource Transportation Element Do your street classifications have a category that prioritizes transit to improve speed and reliability and that can be included as part of a multi-modal level of service standard?
+Metro Speed and Reliability Guidelines and Strategies Does your TIP/CIP use transit speed and reliability and safe access to transit as a factor in prioritization and include relevant transit projects from the adopted Regional Transportation Plan's regional project capacity list within your jurisdictions?
 PSRC Transportation Element Guidance Do you have policies prioritizing improvements for people to walk, bike and roll safely to connect to transit service within one-half mile?
 (Three miles for bike access?)
 NACTO Urban Street Design Guide Does your plan include transportation demand management policies that support transit use, particularly removing or lowering parking requirements near transit stops?
 PSRC Transportation Element Guidance Does your plan have policies to accommodate additional bus layover to support growth in service?
 Metro Connects Does your plan have policies to accommodate electric charging needs to support electrifying the bus fleet?
-Land Use Element Does your future land use map plan for increased residential density within at least one-quarter mile of RapidRide and other frequent transit service?
-Metro Service Guidelines (pages 14-15) Does your future land use map ensure a mix of residential, Metro Service Guidelines commercial and institutional uses within at least one-quarter mile of transit service? (pages 14-15) Housing Element Does your plan include policies supporting transit- oriented development within at least one-quarter mile of RapidRide and frequent transit, such as reductions in parking requirements and zoning flexibility to increase the opportunity for density?
-Metro Equitable Transit- Oriented Communities Policy Does your plan include anti-displacement policies, such as incentives for affordable housing development near transit, for communities vulnerable to displacement?
+Do you have a policy on inter-jurisdictional coordination related to supporting transit service, transit-oriented development, and the development of transit level of service standards?
+PSRC Transportation Element Guidance Land Use Element Does your future land use map plan for increased residential density within at least one-quarter mile of RapidRide and other frequent transit service?
+Metro Service Guidelines (pages 14-15) Does your future land use map ensure a mix of residential, commercial and institutional uses within at least one-quarter mile of transit service?
+Metro Service Guidelines (pages 14-15) Housing Element Does your plan include policies supporting transit-oriented development within at least one-quarter mile of RapidRide and frequent transit, such as reductions in parking requirements and zoning flexibility to increase the opportunity for density?
+Metro Equitable Transit-Oriented Communities Policy Does your plan include anti-displacement policies, such as incentives for affordable housing development near transit, for communities vulnerable to displacement?
 PSRC Displacement Risk Mapping Tool